2025 Capita Spring Break Resort Twin Review

-The Capita Spring Break Resort Twin is a new all-mountain freestyle snowboard that is resort riding perfection.
-The Resort Twin excels on groomers, holds an edge on icy terrain, and completely dominates the park, all while delivering the fun and creativity of the Spring Break brand.
+The Capita Spring Break Resort Twin is a new all-mountain freestyle snowboard that is perfect for riding small East Coast and Mid West Resorts.
+This board excels on groomers, holds an incredibly strong edge on ice, and completely shines in the park.

 You can use this expandable size chart to find the right size of the Resort Twin for you.

-See the Right Size Srping Break Resort Twin for You
+See the Right Size Spring Break Resort Twin for You

 For this review, I rode the 154cm Capita Spring Break Resort Twin.
 For sizing information, I am 5′ 6″, 142 pounds, and have a size nine boot.